 In order to be a member of the Minnesota Society of Anesthesiologists (MSA), you must be a member of the American Society of Anesthesiologists (ASA).
 Members pay MSA dues and ASA dues together, at one time, on one invoice.

-The MSA spring and fall conferences are free to members and offer approximately 6.5 units of Continuing Medical Education (CME) (in Category 1) each.
+The MSA annual conference is free to members and offer approximately up to 10.0 units of Continuing Medical Education (CME) (in Category 1) each.